galabarquerom/GraphCEP/README.md

 	- Select Run as-> Maven install.
 	- Update the project right clicking on Maven project and selecting Maven->Update project.

 Some of our artifacts have two projects: a Scala project and a Java project.
-The first one contains the source code and the second one is an auxiliary project that permits to export a jar file.
+The first one contains the source code and the second one is an auxiliary project that allows to export a jar file.

 # 1. Motorbike4Esper Project